THE 2025 RIP RACE has been run and won!!

 Swimming across “The Rip” is spectacular enough but racing it is even more exciting.
 With no fixed marks, a considerable swell and some unpredictable water movement, swimmers must draw on all their experience and cunning to win!
 It is a no-wetsuit race to ensure a level playing field for all swimmers.

-The race will commence in deep water, from a boat, near Point Nepean, and finish at the main beach at Point Lonsdale.
+The race will commences in deep water, from a boat, near Point Nepean, and finish at the main beach at Point Lonsdale.

-There will be no fixed marks but we will give you tips to help you navigate the stretch.
+There are no fixed marks but we do give tips to help you navigate the stretch.

 You must be faster than 54 minutes for 3km to take on the race.
-We will ask you to verify this.
+We ask you to verify this, or ideally come in person to our qualifying event.

 RACE GROUPS